Affording Boston Trinity

 |Billing Fee - All Students||$50|

 |Activity Fee - All Students||$350|

 |College Prep Fee - 11th and 12th Grade||$100|

 |Graduation Fee - 12th Grade||$125|

 Additional costs for uniform, books, and sports equipment are kept as low as possible to reduce the financial burden for families.

 Boston Trinity Academy seeks to accept students for admission from diverse socioeconomic backgrounds.
 In order to make this possible, we have a need-based financial aid policy.
-For the 2015-2016 school year, we awarded $1.7 million dollars in need-based aid.
+For the 2017-2018 school year, we awarded close to $1.7 million dollars in need-based aid.

 We believe providing a quality education begins with the family.
 As such, need-based aid is defined as the difference between what a family is able to pay and the cost to attend Boston Trinity Academy.
 Boston Trinity Academy does not offer full scholarships.
 We believe the students and families who have the most success are personally and financially invested in their child's education.
 Instead, we offer meaningful financial aid that makes it possible for families to afford Boston Trinity.

 Many factors determine whether or not a family will qualify for need-based aid.
 We consider such factors as household income and expenses, assets and debt, and other obligations or situations.
 We do this utilizing the principles and services of the School and Student Service for Financial Aid (SSS).
 SSS is the most widely used third-party financial aid assessor for independent schools.
 The N.A.I.S. generates an expected family contribution.
 Based this assessment and conversations with the parents, a committee at the school develops an individualized financial aid package, according to each family’s particular need.